Updated: Jan 26

-Plummeting sales, supply chain issues, cashflow decline, restructuring teams and the dynamics of remote working continue to demand attention.
+Plummeting sales, supply chain issues, cashflow decline, restructuring teams and the dynamics of hybrid working continue to demand attention.
 The ability of leaders and teams to manage the ever-present impact of change is being tested constantly.

 What beliefs, behaviors and circumstances create teams with the agility and resilience to stand strong in the face of change?

-A German luxury car manufacturer faced a dramatic reduction in sales and intense competitive pressure.
+A German manufacturer faced a dramatic reduction in sales and intense competitive pressure.
 At the same time, internal teams were being expanded, reorganized and repurposed – all while working remotely.
 New team members, hired from competing brands, joined incumbents who had been assigned to new positions or whose jobs had been redefined.
 The result?
 A culture of confusion and dysfunction.

 People retreated into silos, often using biting humor and avoidance when issues presented themselves.
 Trust was eroded and team members were suspicious of one another and of the leadership.